camptocamp/python-geoservercloud/README.md

     assert layer.get("Title") == expected_title
 ```

+A test suite is provided in the directory `geoserver_acceptance_tests`.

 ### Syncing

 Copying a workspace from one GeoServer instance to another, including PG datastores, layers, styles and style images.